gmathez/Project_ADA_2018_Bruttin_Mathez_Petitpierre/README.md

 ### email_nutri.py
 It sends email via our gmail adress.
 ### main.py
 It is the main script for our app.
 It use the .kv script that are also available in our repository.
 ### product_better.py
 It computes the healthier product and create a text for the email.
 ### upgrade_df.py
 It contains all the script to download the initial OpenFoodFacts, clean and fill it.
 ## Contribution

 ### Bruttin Valentin
+Implementation of the NutriScore computation algorithm, Development of the application with Kivy, Structuring of local data storage, Help to match the algorithms with the application, Help for the recommendations

 ### Mathez Grégory
-Cleaning of database, Graphs realisation, Help for filling algorithm, Email realisation, Recomendation & global NutriScore algorithm, Maintenance and creation of the DataStory, Executable creator for Windows.
+Cleaning of database, Graphs realisation, Help for filling algorithm, Email realisation, Recommendation & global NutriScore algorithm, Maintenance and creation of the DataStory, Executable creator for Windows.

 ### Petitpierre Rémi